Does Pregnancy Change Your Cervical Mucus?

 How does the Cervical Mucus Change During a Woman’s Cycle?

 During a normal menstrual cycle, a woman will have varying levels of cervical mucus.
 No cervical mucus will be present for three to five days after menstruation ends.
 From the sixth day, small amounts of cervical mucus will begin to appear and will be white to cloudy to clear in color.
 However, it will also be very sticky.
 The cervical mucus will begin to increase as you start getting closer to ovulation and will appear moist, sticky, and white or cream-colored, similar to hand lotions.
 The cervical mucus will also be at its most fertile during ovulation.
 Fertile cervical mucus is clear and stretchy and has the consistency of egg whites.
 When a woman is ovulating, the amount of cervical mucus produced will be at its highest.
 Once the period of ovulation is over the cervical mucus will be thicker and the amount will be less.
 Just after a female’s menstrual period, the amount of cervical mucus produced is at its lowest and somewhat dry and white.

 Changes in the cervical mucus during pregnancy

-During early pregnancy, there is an increased production of hormones, particularly estrogen, that can lead to vaginal discharge, a part of which will be cervical mucus.
-In addition to the increased production of estrogen, there is increased flow of blood to the vaginal area during pregnancy.
-These factors can cause a variety of secretions, both from your cervix and from your vagina itself, that lead to vaginal discharge.
+The cervical mucus continues to change during pregnancy so it can be a good indicator of how far along a woman is.
+During early pregnancy, an increase in the production of hormones, especially estrogen, will cause vaginal discharge consisting, in part, of cervical mucus.
+In addition, there is also an increased flow of blood to the vaginal area during pregnancy.
+A variety of secretions from your cervix and from your vagina can cause vaginal discharge.